azu/codemirror-console/packages/codemirror-console-ui/README.md

 browserify -t brfs app.js
 ```

-## How to add Localization?
+## How to custom Localization?

-If you want to add locale, then please add translated text to [components/localization.js](components/localization.js).
+If you want to custom locale, then please add translated text to [components/localization.js](components/localization.js).

 ## Contributing